schluppeck/dafni/Introduction.md

 ## Learning objectives

-1. Build a better understanding of principles (and practice of) magnetic resonance imaging
+1. Build a better understanding of principles (and practice of) magnetic resonance imaging, **incl. safety**

 2. Learn about state of the art analysis tools for (f)MRI